 Hans Nichols is an international correspondent for Bloomberg Television, focusing on foreign affairs and the international economy.
-Based in Washington D.C., Nichols has interviewed numerous political figures and government officials, as well as past and present heads of state.
+Based in Berlin, Nichols has interviewed numerous political figures and government officials, as well as past and present heads of state.
 In 2008, he covered the presidential campaign of Senator John McCain for Bloomberg News.

 In addition to Bloomberg News, Nichols’s reporting has appeared globally in publications such as The New Republic, The Los Angeles Times, The Financial Times and The Telegraph.
 He was also a writer for Congressional newspaper The Hill.